How does the VOlunteer Partnership program work?

 Experience, fitness level, and age of volunteers

 Overall project difficulty level.
-This includes the length of hike from trailhead to basecamp, overall miles for the project, terrain, etc.
+This includes the length of hike from trailhead to base camp, overall miles for the project, terrain, etc.

 SBFC RESPONSIBILITIES